chrisnoonan98675/site/xl-deploy/how-to/migrate-xl-deploy-data-storage-to-an-sql-database.markdown

 ## Requirements

-* Database connection configuration in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.
-This file is available in the installation with all the configuration settings commented, enabling XL Deploy to use the default settings.
+* A database connection configured in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.
+This file is available in the installation with all the configuration settings commented out.
+When the configuration settings are commented out, XL Deploy uses the default settings.
 * A JDBC `jar` library in the `XL_DEPLOY_SERVER_HOME/lib` folder compatible with your selected database.

 ## Database usage in XL Deploy